Papi-Eruh/erudit_public/README.md

 ### Interactive animated stories

-Each day, a short animated story of just a few minutes becomes available, centered on a cultural landmark.
-Through the adventures of our characters, the story brings the place’s history to life while gently conveying meaningful life lessons.
+Designed for **healthy screen time**, the app offers **only one short animated story per day**.
+Centered on a cultural landmark, it brings history to life through the adventures of our characters, while gently conveying meaningful life lessons.

 ### Story review